cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletScheduler.rst

    Receives an cloudlet to be executed in the VM managed by this scheduler.

-   :param cl: the submited cloudlet
+   :param cl: the submitted cloudlet
    :return: expected finish time of this cloudlet (considering the time to transfer required files from the Datacenter to the Vm), or 0 if it is in a waiting queue

 deallocatePesFromVm
 ^^^^^^^^^^^^^^^^^^^

-.. java:method::  void deallocatePesFromVm(Vm vm, int pesToRemove)
+.. java:method::  void deallocatePesFromVm(int pesToRemove)
    :outertype: CloudletScheduler

    Releases a given number of PEs from a VM.

-   :param vm: the vm to deallocate PEs from
    :param pesToRemove: number of PEs to deallocate

 getAllocatedMipsForCloudlet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:method::  double getAllocatedMipsForCloudlet(CloudletExecutionInfo rcl, double time)
+.. java:method::  double getAllocatedMipsForCloudlet(CloudletExecution ce, double time)
    :outertype: CloudletScheduler

    Gets the current allocated MIPS for cloudlet.

-   :param rcl: the rcl
+   :param ce: the ce
    :param time: the time
    :return: the current allocated mips for cloudlet

 getCloudletExecList
 ^^^^^^^^^^^^^^^^^^^

-.. java:method::  List<CloudletExecutionInfo> getCloudletExecList()
+.. java:method::  List<CloudletExecution> getCloudletExecList()
    :outertype: CloudletScheduler

    Gets a \ **read-only**\  List of cloudlets being executed on the VM.